Who Needs Level 1 Food Safety Training?

 Level 1 food safety training is designed to provide foundational knowledge about food safety.
 But who specifically needs it?

-Here’s a table we've made for quick reference.
+Here’s a table we've made for quick reference, so you can see who needs Level 1 food safety training.

 Food Hygiene Level Guide | |